Is there a vaccine for COVID-19?

 What should I do if I have a vaccine side effect?

 Let your medical provider and your vaccine provider know if you experience a side effect or allergic reaction.
 If severe, seek medical attention by contacting 911 or going to an emergency department.

 Can the COVID-19 vaccine cause infertility?

 There is no evidence to suggest that the COVID-19 vaccine can cause infertility.
-People who are pregnant or think they may be pregnant should consult their medical provider before getting the COVID-19 vaccine.

 If I get vaccinated, do I still need to wear a mask and socially distance?

 The CDC recommends wearing a mask indoors in public areas of high transmission, even for people who are fully vaccinated and up-to-date with boosters.
 Masks may still be required in healthcare settings, at businesses that require them, and on public transportation.

 If I get vaccinated, can I still get COVID and infect others?

 Yes, breakthrough infections occasionally occur and may occur more frequently with new coronavirus variants.
 However, getting vaccinated reduces your chances of becoming severely ill, requiring hospitalization or even death by more than 99%.
 Wearing a mask, practicing social distancing, and frequent handwashing effectively reduce your risk of catching or spreading COVID-19.